ironcore-dev/ironcore/docs/proposals/04-nat-gateway.md

 - The NAT gateway is not a single entity creating a bottleneck

 ## Proposal
-If a `NATGateway` is defined for a network defined by a `networkRef` all `NetworkInterfaces` selected by `networkInterfaceSelector` will get NATed or masqueraded internet access. `NetworkInterfaces` that already have a `VirtualIP` will be ignores (because they have their own public IP that is used to access the public internet) ([OEP-1](01-networking-integration.md#the-networkinterface-type))
-The `NATGateway` of `type: Public` request as many ips for the defined `ipFamily` as listed out of the public ip address pool and persists its status in `status.ips`.
-It is possible to assign over the `VirtualIP` object ([OEP-1](01-networking-integration.md#the-virtualip-type)) explicit and persistent ips to the `NATGateway`, so an explicit IP fort the `NATGateway` can be guaranteed.
-The amount of ips listed for the `ipFamily` should be identical for both families or ignore one family completely.
-All fields are immutable exept the `natIPs`, but the `networkInterfaceSelector` allows for a dynamic selection of NAT'ed machines, based e.g. on labels (default Kubernetes selector arithmetics).
+Introduce a `NATGateway` resource that targets `NetworkInterface`s in a `Network`.
+The `Network` is specified via a `networkRef`, the `NetworkInterface`s are targeted via a `corev1.LabelSelector`.
+During reconciliation, only `NetworkInterface`s that are not yet exposed via `VirtualIP` are selected and will be NATed and get masqueraded internet access.
+To denote a `NATGateway` as publicly facing, `type: Public` must be specified.
+For now, this is the only supported type.
+A `NATGateway` must specify the IP stack it operates on via `ipFamilies`.
+This can be `IPv4`, `IPv6` or both (dual-stack).
+The `ips` field names the ips allocated for a `NATGateway`.
+If `ipFamilies` is dual-stack, both an `IPv4` and `IPv6` ip address will be allocated for each item in the `ips` field.
-The field `portsPerNetworkInterface` defines the maximum of concurrent connections from one `NetworkInterface` to one remote IP.
-This is needed in the concept of a Cloud-NAT to trace the traffic back.
-The `portsPerNetworkInterface` have an effect on how `portsUsed`.
-If a lot of machines are NAT'ed with a high amount of `portsPerNetworkInterface` a high amount of `natIPs` is used.
+The field `portsPerNetworkInterface` defines the maximum number of concurrent connections from a single `NetworkInterface` to a remote IP.
+The current usage of ports is reported in `status.portsUsed`.

 ```yaml
 apiVersion: networking.api.onmetal.de/v1alpha1